New AWS Directory Service

 Regardless of the directory type that you choose, getting started is quick and easy.
 Keep in mind, of course, that you are setting up an important piece of infrastructure and choose your names and passwords accordingly.
 Let’s walk through the process of setting up each type of directory.

 I can create an AD Connector as a cloud-based proxy to an existing Active Directory running within my organization.
-I’ll have to create a VPN connection from my Virtual Private Cloud to my on-premises network, making use of AWS Direct Connect if necessary.
+I’ll have to create a VPN connection from my Amazon VPC to my on-premises network, making use of AWS Direct Connect if necessary.
 Then I will need to create an account with sufficient privileges to allow it handle lookup, authentication, and domain join requests.
 I’ll also need the DNS name of the existing directory.
 With that information in hand, creating the AD Connector is a simple matter of filling in a form:

 I also have to provide it within information about my VPC, including the subnets where I’d like the directory servers to be hosted: